Guides

 Step 1: Prepare Your Workspace

-1. Work in a clean area to reduce contamination (e.g., still air box or near a HEPA-filtered space).
+1. Work in a clean area to reduce contamination (e.g., still air box or near a HEPA-filtered space such as a laminar flow hood).

 2. Wash hands thoroughly and wear gloves.

-3. Wipe down the workspace with 70% isopropyl alcohol.
+3. Spray gloves & Wipe down the workspace with 70% isopropyl alcohol.

-Tip: Minimise airflow and avoid drafts, which can carry contaminants.
+Tip: Unless using a laminar flow hood it is best practice to minimise airflow and avoid drafts, which can carry contaminants.

 Step 2: Prepare the Bag